inti/ComPhy/README.txt

+* Intro
 	This is a Perl implementation of the PhyloStratigraphy comparative genomics methods.
 This program will perform a PhyloStratigraphy analysis.
 It provides a implementation and extensions of the original methodology of Domazet-Loso et. al. (2003).

 	Please see README for information on Perl module requirments and some additional information.

-Comments, suggestions or complains you be addressed to IntiPedroso@gmail.com

-References: Domazet-Loso, T., and Tautz, D. (2003).
-An evolutionary analysis of orphan genes in Drosophila.
-Genome Res.
-13, 2213-2219.
+* Command line options
 	For information on commands and options do > perl phylostratiphy.pl -man

-Installation
+* Installation
 	The following Perl modules are needed as requierment beyond those distributed with perl:
 	- PDL
 	- Bio::DB::Taxonomy # part of BioPerl distribution

 	Both modules are available at CPAN.
 For additional information on installing PDL see pdl.perl.org

-Contact
+* Contact

+   Comments, suggestions or complains should be addressed to Inti Pedroso.
 	Inti Pedroso: IntiPeroso@gmail.com

+* References
+	Domazet-Loso, T., and Tautz, D. (2003).
+An evolutionary analysis of orphan genes in Drosophila.
+Genome Res.
+13, 2213-2219.